biojs/edu/series/101/30_package_basics.md

 ?
 Author email?: <hidden>
 ?
 Github username?: greenify
 ?
-Enter keywords for npm (separate with comma): visualization,msa,alignment A visualization lib?
+Enter keywords for npm (separate with comma): visualization,msa,alignment ?
+A visualization lib?
 No
 ?
 Unit tests: Yes
 ?
-Configure a build system? (recommended) Yes
+Configure a build system?
+(Gulp) Yes
 ?
-Linting (Check code style with JSHint) Yes
+Linting (Check code style with JSHint) No
 ?
 Choose your license type: Apache 2
 ?
 Is this correct?
 (Y/n) Yes
 ~~~